 States can choose to localize the language of the ISTE Standards to meet their needs.
 What key considerations allow for an effective implementation of state-adapted standards?Crosswalking the ISTE Standards with State Standards

 How can the ISTE Standards support states’ existing student content and performance standards?Defining Effective Edtech Use: How Can States Articulate a Shared Vision?

-How did Nevada convene diverse stakeholders to adapt the ISTE Standards for Students?
+How did Nevada convene diverse stakeholders to adapt the student section of the ISTE Standards?

 2. Build Educator Capacity

-Policymakers can reimagine what qualifications they are seeking from pre- and in-service teachers by aligning certification and re-licensure policies with competencies outlined in the ISTE Standards for Educators.
+Policymakers can reimagine what qualifications they are seeking from pre- and in-service teachers by aligning certification and re-licensure policies with competencies outlined in the the educator section of the ISTE Standards.
 Policymakers can also establish incentivized pathways for educators to become ISTE certified.